 Chapter 48—Putting Everything In Its Place

-We, of course, slept like dead men through the rest of the night.
-I wake up to find my dear delicate, beautiful Butterfly out cold with the bruised side of her face buried deep in the pillow.
+Of course, we slept like dead men through the rest of the night.
+I awake to find my dear delicate, beautiful Butterfly out cold with the bruised side of her face buried deep in the pillow.
 Oh, well, at least it got the benefit of the tea last night.
 Her lips are only just slightly puffy now.
 Unfortunately, black eyes just have to run their course, but the terrible swelling has reduced to just a small mound under one eye.
-The “Harris hand prints” are gone (fucker) and her wrists even look better today.
+The “Harris hand prints” are gone (fucker) and even her wrists look better today.
 I brush her hair out of her face and kiss her gently on the cheek.
 She smiles in her sleep.

-“I love you, Christian…” she murmurs without waking, and my heart did a cartwheel.
+“I love you, Christian…” she murmurs without waking, and my heart does a cartwheel.
 Thank God she’s not dreaming about psychopathic ex-boyfriends or vicious mobs of teenagers.

 “I love you, too, Butterfly,” I whisper before kissing her again.
 I need to head to the study and put some things in motion.
 I quietly get out of bed and put on a pair of sweatpants before going to my study.

 I fire up the computer and open my email.
-I am scrolling through emails when one in particular catches my eye.
-I almost didn’t read it, but the curiosity was killing me.
+I’m scrolling through emails when one in particular catches my eye.
+I almost don’t read it, but the curiosity is killing me.